awsdocs/aws-batch-user-guide/doc_source/compute_environment_parameters.md

 Required: No
 `maxvCpus`  <a name="compute-environment-compute-resources-maxvCpus"></a>
 The maximum number of Amazon EC2 vCPUs that an environment can reach\.
-With both `BEST_FIT_PROGRESSIVE` and `SPOT_CAPACITY_OPTIMIZED` allocation strategies, AWS Batch might need to exceed `maxvCpus` to meet your capacity requirements\.
+With both `BEST_FIT_PROGRESSIVE` and `SPOT_CAPACITY_OPTIMIZED` allocation strategies using On\-Demand or Spot Instances, and the `BEST_FIT` strategy using Spot Instances, AWS Batch might need to exceed `maxvCpus` to meet your capacity requirements\.
 In this event, AWS Batch never exceeds `maxvCpus` by more than a single instance\.
 For example, AWS Batch uses no more than a single instance from among those specified in your compute environment\.
 Type: Integer
 Required: No
 `desiredvCpus`  <a name="compute-environment-compute-resources-desiredvCpus"></a>